PaloAltoNetworks/prisma-cloud-docs/api/descriptions/profiles/container_id_learn_post.md

-Specify the learning mode for a profile.
+Specifies the learning mode for a profile.

-To get the `PROFILE_ID` for a profile:
+To get the `PROFILE_ID` for a profile, follow these steps:

-1. Retrieve a list of profiles using the GET method on the `/api/v1/profiles/container` endpoint.
+1. Retrieve a list of profiles using the GET method on the `/api/v<VERSION>/profiles/container` endpoint.

-2. For the profile of interest, copy the value in `_id`.
+2. Copy the value in `_id` to get the `PROFILE_ID` of interest.

-This is the `PROFILE_ID`.
+## cURL Request

-The following example command uses curl and basic auth to specify the learning mode for a profile.
+Refer to the following example cURL command that specifies the learning mode for a profile.

 ```bash
 $ curl -k \